Capitol bomb threat suspect appears in court, charged with threatening use of weapon of mass destruction

 US CAPITOL BOMB THREAT SUSPECT SURRENDERS HOURS AFTER CLAIMING TO HAVE 'EXPLOSIVES' NEAR LIBRARY OF CONGRESS

-The Thursday incident began around 9:15 a.m. when the Capitol Police received reports of the driver of a pick truck who drove onto the sidewalk in front of the Library of Congress.
-Roseberry allegedly told officers he had a bomb and an officer noticed what appeared to be a detonator in his hand.

-The U.S. House and Senate were on recess but some were still working in the building, authorities said.
-Roseberry had been live-streaming from the scene, authorities said.
+The U.S. House and Senate were on recess but some people were still working in the building, authorities said.

+Roseberry had been live-streaming a video from the scene and throwing dollar bills out of the truck, authorities said

+"The (expletive) revolution starts today Joe Biden," the DOJ alleged he said during the broadcast via Facebook, according to documents provided to Fox News.
+"If you want to shoot me and take the chance of blowing up two-and-a-half city blocks, 'cause that tool box is full, ammunition nitrate is full."

 CLICK HERE FOR THE FOX NEWS APP

-He surrendered over to police around 2:15 p.m. without incident.
+He surrendered to police around 2:15 p.m. without incident.
 The Capitol Police told Fox News Thursday that no bomb was found in the vehicle.

 Investigators have not determined a motive for the incident.
+Roseberry faces up to life in prison.